8 Ways to Get Money to Start a Small Business

 - Loan and Equity.
 A combination of the first 2 options.
 Loans come with interest rates of 10% to 14% and investments are $250,000 to $10 million.

 6. Government Programs

 Government grants can require some research to find the right one for you.
-Thankfully, the SBA has offices all over the United States that can coach you on available grants, plus provide business consulting and training.
-Grants.gov also has information on over 1,000 federal grant programs.
+The SBA has offices, called Small Business Development Centers, all over the United States that can coach you on available grants, plus provide business consulting and training.
+Grants.gov also has information on more than 1,000 federal grant programs.

-There are also small business grants available to entrepreneurs facing unique barriers.
+Some small business grants are available to entrepreneurs facing unique barriers.
 For example:

-- Veteran’s Outreach Business Centers help match veterans to loans.
+- Veteran’s Outreach Business Centers can match veterans to loans.

 7. Corporate Programs

 Select corporations offer programs that support small businesses, including low-interest financing.
-For example, Goldman Sachs has a program that gives affordable loans to businesses who might not qualify at traditional credit sources.
+For example, Goldman Sachs has a program that gives affordable loans to businesses that might not qualify at traditional credit sources.